php-ru/symfony-docs-ru/email/dev_environment.rst

 When developing an application which sends email, you will often not want to actually send the email to the specified recipient during development.
-If you are using the default Symfony mailer, you can achieve this through configuration settings without having to make any changes to your application's code at all.
+If you are using the SwiftmailerBundle with Symfony, you can achieve this through configuration settings without having to make any changes to your application's code at all.
 There are two main choices when it comes to handling email during development: (a) disabling the sending of email altogether or (b) sending all email to a specific address (with optional exceptions).